winstxnhdw/tweet-to-english/README.md

 ### Requirements

 Run the following to install Docker on either Arch Linux or Ubuntu.
-If you are using another operating system, you will have to install Docker manually.
+If you are on another platform, you will have to install Docker manually [here](https://docs.docker.com/get-docker/).

 ```bash
 sh requirements.sh